brianglass/anastasis/files/lenten_matins.md

 And now we cannot open our mouth; we have become a shame and disgrace to your servants, and to those who honour you.

-Do not hand us over for ever, for your holy nameÂ’s sake, and do not annul your testament, and do not withdraw your mercy from us, for the sake of Abraham your beloved, and Isaac your servant, and Israel your holy one.
+Do not hand us over for ever, for your holy name’s sake, and do not annul your testament, and do not withdraw your mercy from us, for the sake of Abraham your beloved, and Isaac your servant, and Israel your holy one.

 To whom you said that you would multiply their seed as the stars of heaven, and as the sand that is by the shore of the sea.